senaite/senaite.sync/README.rst

 on collaborator instances as shown on the second one.

 .. figure:: static/example_2.png
-   :alt: Example 2: Remote A configuration on the Master instance.
+   :alt: Remote A configuration on the Master instance.

-   Example 2: Remote A configuration on the Master instance.
+   Remote A configuration on the Master instance.

 .. figure:: static/bis_example.png
-   :alt: Example 2: Remote Master instance configuration on collaborator instances.
+   :alt: Remote Master instance configuration on collaborator instances.

-   Example 2: Remote Master instance configuration on collaborator instances.
+   Remote Master instance configuration on collaborator instances.